suhasdl/pySWE/README.md

 # pySWE
 A python based framework for solving the spherical shallow water equations (SWE).
 Example scripts for solving more linear Matsuno-Gill like problem as well as a non-linear turbulent case are included.
+Moist shallow water code is included now.

 Plot utilities include some commonly used functions used for analysing the data.
 It includes Wheeler-Kiladis plot, wave filtering, energy spectral anlaysis and so on.

 ## Requirements :
 You need to install shtns (https://users.isterre.fr/nschaeff/SHTns/) and fftw (http://www.fftw.org/) library.